-In 2019–20, people living in Remote areas had higher age-standardised rates of hospitalisation due to drowning and submersion than people living in Major cities (Figure 5) (Data table A9).
+In 2020–21, people living in Inner regional areas had higher age-standardised rates of hospitalisation due to drowning and submersion than people living in Major cities (Figure 5) (Data table A9).
 Rates of death are not compared here due to small numbers.

-The visualisation features a column graph for hospitalisations.
-The columns represent data for each of the 5 remoteness categories for males, females and persons.
-The reader can select to display age-standardised rate per 100,000 population or number.
+This is a column graph of hospitalisations by each of the 5 remoteness categories for males, females and persons.
+The reader can choose to display age-standardised rate per 100,000 population or number.

 For more detail, see Data tables A7–9 and D9–10.

 For information on how the statistics were calculated by remoteness, see the technical notes.

 Data tables: download full data tables

 ACCD (Australian Consortium for Classification Development) 2019.
 The international statistical classification of diseases and related health problems, 10th revision, Australian modification (ICD-10-AM), 11th ed.
 Tabular list of diseases and alphabetic index of diseases.
 Adelaide: Independent Hospital Pricing Authority (IHPA), Lane Publishing.

 AIHW (Australian Institute of Health and Welfare) 2021.
 Data update: Short-term health impacts of the 2019–20 Australian bushfires.
 Canberra: AIHW.
 Viewed 5 April 2022, https://www.aihw.gov.au/reports/environment-and-health/data-update-health-impacts-2019-20-bushfires/contents/summary.